booch/presentations/Smaller/slides.md

 # When Am I Done Refactoring?

+* You're likely **not** overdoing it
 * When code is as clear as possible
-* You're likely **not** overdoing it
+* When there are no more smells
 * When every method is 1 line long
     * Preferably with no `if`s
 * When you meet the Sandi Metz metrics